gyselroth/docxBox/README.md

 #### List meta data

-docxBox displays only attributes that are contained within the current DOCX file (this differs by DOCX version and application), also if empty.
+docxBox displays only attributes that are contained within the current DOCX file (this differs by DOCX version and application), also if given empty.

 Output meta data of given DOCX: